 At $500,000 the Questwealth portfolio has now moved to that .20% expense range, remember that band begins at $100,000.
 The annual fees on that $500,000 portfolio are $1,000.
 There are no fees to purchase the ETFs.

 The fee for Nest Wealth is $80 per month = $960.
-Keep in mind that there would/could be trading costs as well if you are adding monies on a regular schedule.
+Keep in mind that there would/could be trading costs as well with portfolio rebalancing and if you are adding monies on a regular schedule.
 Nest Wealth will cap those fees at $100 annual.
 If you are topped out on trading costs your annual fees would be $1,060.

 Nest Wealth – $1,060

-Of course there are also the fees (MER) the portfolio ETF assets.
-On that front, Nest Wealth portfolios are cheaper by several basis points – .0007%.
+Of course there are also the fees (MER) for the portfolio ETF assets.
+On that front, Nest Wealth portfolios are cheaper by several basis points.
 On a larger portfolio, that could add additional fees of $350 or more annual.
+We’ll use an estimated average of .20% for Questwealth for larger portfolios.

-Total fees for Quest Wealth on that $500,000 portfolio would be in the neighbourhood of $1850 (depending on portfolio model).
+Total fees for Nest Wealth on that $500,000 portfolio would be in the neighbourhood of $1710 (depending on portfolio model).

 High Fee Mutual Funds – $11,750